neeraj477/LEO-Website-Footer/README.md

 # LEO-Website-Footer
-Responsive footer desgined by using HTML and CSS.
+Responsive footer desgined by using HTML and CSS for my club website.